 Throughout the year you’ll find us most Saturdays at the terrific Troy Waterfront Farmers Market in Troy, NY.
-Stop by for the latest merchandise, to pick up a six pack, to chat with us, or to grab a squealer of our farmers market exclusive beer (when available).
+Stop by for the latest merchandise, to pick up a four pack, to chat with us, or to grab a squealer.
 We love our local market!

 Happy new year…and what a year it’s been.
 For us at Brown’s Brewing Company it was fantastic hosting all of you in our breweries and taprooms.
 With gratitude, we are humbled by your choice to spend time with us.
 Our small-batch brewhouse in Troy produced more unique batches of beer than any year previous in our 24 years of operating.
 2016 also saw for us a dream realized as we released our first canned beer, Burst IPA.
 While we have many exciting developments in store for 2017, we want to take this moment to remind you that though trends may shift, climates might change, attitudes realign, and relationships grow stronger, we at Brown’s Brewing Company will always be here for you, crafting our own revolution of beers and serving excellent food.
 We’re in your corner, always.
 Thank you for being such an integral part of our year.
 Cheers!